DocNow/twarc-csv/README.md

 ## Issues with Twitter Data in CSV

 CSV isn't the best choice for storing twitter data.
-Always keep the original API responses, and perform feature extraction on json objects.
+Always keep the original API responses, and perform feature extraction on JSON objects.

 This export script is intended for convenience, for importing samples of data into other tools, there are many ways to format a CSV of tweets, and this is just one way.